Faculty

 Shaun B. Keister

-Shaun B. Keister, a veteran fundraiser with experience in higher education, arts, and conservation philanthropy, became UC Davis' first vice chancellor for development and alumni relations in 2011.
+Shaun B. Keister, Ph.D., is a veteran fundraiser with experience in higher education, arts and conservation philanthropy.
+He has served as UC Davis’ first vice chancellor for development and alumni relations since 2011.

-He functions as the campus's chief fundraising officer and also serves as president of the UC Davis Foundation.
-He led UC Davis in successfully completing its first comprehensive fundraising campaign, "The Campaign for UC Davis," raising more than $1.1 billion from nearly 110,000 donors.
-Under his leadership, UC Davis became one of the top two percent of fundraising programs in the United States according to the Council for Advancement and Support of Education (CASE).
+Keister functions as the university’s chief fundraising officer, leading a team of over 300, and president of the UC Davis Foundation.
+In his role as vice chancellor, he also serves on the Chancellor’s Leadership Council.
+Keister led UC Davis in completing its first comprehensive campaign, “The Campaign for UC Davis,” raising more than $1.1 billion from 110,000 donors.
+Under his leadership, UC Davis rose to the top 2% of fundraising programs in the U.S., according to the Council for Advancement and Support of Education (CASE).

-He has a bachelor's degree in political science from Pennsylvania State University and master's and doctoral degrees in sociology from Iowa State University of Science and Technology.
+Keister has a bachelor's degree in political science from Penn State and master's and doctoral degrees in sociology from Iowa State.

 Maureen MacDonald